 Fixed setpoint calculation enables Suunto EON Steel to be used as a backup dive computer on rebreather dives.
 It does not control or monitor the rebreather unit in any way.

-When you select your custom multi-gas mode for CCR (closed-circuit rebreather) diving in the dive mode setting the gases menu is split into two: CC gases (closed-circuit gases) and OC gases (open-circuit gases).
+When you select your custom multi-gas mode for CCR (closed-circuit rebreather) diving in the dive mode setting, your device will have two different gas menus: CC gases (closed-circuit gases) and OC gases (open-circuit gases).

 For rebreather dives, Suunto EON Steel should be used as a backup device only.
 The primary control and monitoring of your gases should be done through the rebreather itself.